Updated on: 2/26/2019

 The final version of the bill passed on in the Legislature on Wednesday.
 Governor Jay Inslee has not yet signed it.
 If it does become law, it will go into effect in 2019.
 The delay was built in to enforcement plans to give the public time to become aware of the law.
 The Washington State Patrol also needs time to increase its current staffing in order to enforce the law.

 Tougher Penalties for Repeat DUI Offenders

 Like most states, Washington has a progressive system of harsher punishments for drivers who are caught under the influence multiple times.
-Safety advocates hope that the initial punishment may deter some drunk or high drivers, but they recognize that repeat offenders need to face harsher sentences.
+Safety advocates hope that the initial punishment may deter some drunk drivers, but they recognize that repeat offenders need to face harsher sentences.

 Washington state has one of the weakest felony DUI laws in the country.
 Repeat offenders who are caught driving drunk 4 times will only face misdemeanors; it takes a 5th arrest and conviction before the crime can become a felony.

 This means there are strict limits on how severely courts can punish offenders the first 4 times they’re caught.
 These repeat offenders may not face much, if any, time in jail; they can also get their licenses back fairly quickly, even though they have a history of dangerous behavior.
 The new bill allows courts to send 4th time offenders to prison for 13 to 17 months, and mandates supervision and fines that will benefit educational programs.

 For years, Mothers Against Drunk Driving and State Senator Mike Padden have advocated for tightening penalties against DUI repeat offenders.
 They believe that it’s appropriate for the 4th, not the 5th, offense to result in felony charges.
 This law would bring Washington state in line with the majority of other states’ laws regarding felony charges for driving under the influence.